 It is expected that all drivers will have read and understood the CRSR Code of Driving Conduct.
-If an incident occurs on track, you may be called up to the event stewards to explain what happened.
-When your actions are being examined, this Code of Driving Conduct is used as the rules to determine which driver, if any, is at fault.

-In this document, the important passages from the Code of Driving Conduct have been copied verbatim (shown in Blue).
-The document will explain in more detail how it is expected that you comply with these regulations.
-Keep in mind that only the actual words (in Blue) contained in the Code of Driving Conduct have a regulatory effect.

-The explanation provided by this document is intended to help drivers understand that section of the CRSR.
+If an incident occurs on track, you may be called up to explain what happened to the event stewards.
+When your actions are being examined, this Code of Driving Conduct will be used to determine if any driver is at fault.
+In this document, important passages from the Code of Driving Conduct have been copied verbatim (shown in Blue).
+The document will also explain how you should meet this regulation.
+Keep in mind that only the actual words contained in the Code of Driving Conduct have a regulatory effect.
+The explanation provided by this document is intended to help drivers understand the CRSR.
 As each incident is different, the stewards are the final arbiter in the determination of fault in an incident.